TrishaSrikanth-459/DeployStega/routing/namespace/routing_namespace.md

 This assumption ensures that:
 - All observed activity arises solely from the sender and receiver,
-- Sender interactions do not elicit social reactions from external collaborators that may that may introduce unmodeled behavioral signals, secondary communication channels, or confounding activity traces.
+- Sender interactions do not elicit social reactions from external third-party that may introduce unmodeled behavioral signals, secondary communication channels, or confounding activity traces.
 Examples of excluded social reactions include (but are not limited to):
-  - A collaborator receiving notifications of a sender-authored comment to their artifact
+  - A third-party collaborator receiving notifications of a sender-authored comment to their artifact
-  - A collaborator replying to, questioning, or expanding upon a sender-authored comment,
+  - A third-party collaborator replying to, questioning, or expanding upon a sender-authored comment,
-  - A collaborator editing, correcting, or rephrasing sender-authored content,
+  - A third-party collaborator editing, correcting, or rephrasing sender-authored content,
-  - A collaborator referencing sender activity in a follow-up issue, pull request, or review,
+  - A third-party collaborator referencing sender activity in a follow-up issue, pull request, or review,
   - Off-platform communication (e.g., Slack, email) triggered by sender actions,
   - Cascading interaction effects such as additional comments, reviews, or commits prompted by sender edits.